polodev/datawookie/content/blog/2018-04-12-workshop-web-scraping-cape-town.md

 	</tr>
 </table>

+<a class="btn btn-success btn-sm" href="https://www.quicket.co.za/events/44467-web-scraping-with-r/" role="button">Register</a>

 There are just 20 seats available.
-A discount is available for groups of 4 or more attendees from a single organisation.
-Register <a href="https://www.quicket.co.za/events/44467-web-scraping-with-r/">here</a>.
+A 10% discount is available for groups of 4 or more people from a single organisation attending both days.

 Email <a href="mailto:training@exegetic.biz?subject=Web Scraping Workshop (Cape Town) 14-15 June 2018">training@exegetic.biz</a> if you have any questions about the workshop.